 |Programming language||Platform-specific||Web technologies|

 |Development cost||High: you need dedicated dev teams of specific mobile platforms||Low: you need a web developer, and for the rest, a native developer|

 When should you choose hybrid app development?

-- Digital product available on several platforms with a large number of users;
+- Digital products to be available on several platforms with a large number of users;

 - Content-based app with no complex elements;

-- Good for testing as Minimum Viable Product (MVP).
+- Suitable for testing as Minimum Viable Product (MVP).

 Cross-platform app development

 Although hybrid development resembles cross-platform, it is not the same.
 You may use frameworks that provide a far better user experience than hybrid apps.
 Native components can be used in cross-platform mobile apps to provide better UX regardless of the device.

 As a result, this technology aims to create a single codebase that can be natively compiled to run on different systems.
 This topic was covered mainly in the blog post what is cross-platform mobile app development? – worth mentioning frameworks are React Native and Flutter.